ezpaarse-project/ezunpaywall/README.md

 ## Structure

-unpaywall is made up of several services which are distributed in several docker containers
+Unpaywall is made up of several services which are distributed in several docker containers.
 ![Structure](/doc/structure.png)

 for `apikey`, `enrich`, `graphql`, `health`, `mail` and `update` service, a **open api** is available on frontend